celo-org/developer-tooling/docs/command-line-interface/validator.md

 ```
 USAGE
-  $ celocli validator:show ARG1 [-n <value>] [--ledgerLiveMode ] [--globalHelp]
+  $ celocli validator:show ARG1 [-n <value>] [--globalHelp]

 ARGUMENTS
   ARG1  Validator's address

 FLAGS
   -n, --node=<value>  URL of the node to run commands against or an alias
       --globalHelp    View all available global flags
-      --ledgerLiveMode  When set, the 4th postion of the derivation path will be
-                        iterated over instead of the 5th.
-This is useful to use same
-                        address on you Ledger with celocli as you do on Ledger Live

 DESCRIPTION
   Show information about a registered Validator.